“Now the God of hope fill you with all joy and peace in believing.” –Romans 15:13 (KJV)

 This week, we’re focusing on Jesus—the Light of HOPE.
 Christmas has always been a season of hope.
 From the beginning, the prophecies about Jesus’ birth were gifted to the world as a hope people could cling to—the hope that a Saviour would be born into the world who would crush the head of Satan (Genesis 3:15), so that, through this Saviour, all the nations on earth would be blessed (Genesis 12:3).

 Jesus remains the only Light of Hope—a beacon of certainty in an uncertain and dark world.
-Now’s especially the time to remember the hope we have been given through our Savior.
+Now’s especially the time to remember the hope we have been given through our Saviour.
 Below are three ways to experience the Light of Hope as you begin this Christmas season.

 Expect the Light of Hope